 In 1916 Captain Chaplin sold land to extend Mr. Hammond’s southern border to what is now Park Drive.
 This new strip was to hold plants native to the Americas at one end and those from China and Japan at the other.
 Elsewhere on the 2.4 acre (1 Hectare) site collections were planted along pathways but although most of these have vanished with time, some of the hardier specimens remain to provide clues to the original layout.

 Many plants although familiar now, were unusual, or even rare, at the time of planting.

 Mr. Hammond labelled each plant in Latin and English and kept meticulous lists, annual observations and progress notes, in a loose-leaf ledger.
 After his retirement, he set about transcribing and updating this information into a new ledger, organizing each double spread to record the sequence of plantings along each path.
 It is through this catalogue that we have a view of the original scheme of planting.

 In January 1934 Mr. Hammond celebrated his 75th birthday by planting a special present from his brother Ralton.
-The Fagus sylvatica ‘Dawyck’, or Dawyck Beech, had only just become available commercially and a photograph survives of the rumpled little specimen that has now become a graceful tree of approximately 23m./75½ ft. in the NE quarter of the Arboretum.
+The Fagus sylvatica Dawyck, or Dawyck Beech, had only just become available commercially and a photograph survives of the rumpled little specimen that has now become a graceful tree of approximately 23 m / 75½ ft in the north east quarter of the Arboretum.

 Since 1992 a small group of volunteers have been engaged in an extensive restoration project on the Arboretum, which had fallen into a distressed state through long-term neglect and the effects of severe weather.
-Significant support through grants of money and freely given expert advice have meant that over the last 20 years Mr. Hammond’s Arboretum has been restored to a condition in which visitors can again enjoy some of the peace and beauty of this unique ‘tree garden’.
+Significant support through grants of money and freely given expert advice have meant that Mr. Hammond’s Arboretum has been restored to a condition in which visitors can again enjoy some of the peace and beauty of this unique ‘tree garden’.